 Allie Bohm, advocacy and policy strategist for the ACLU, said the privacy recommendations fell short.
 She said the ACLU is calling for at least reasonable suspicion as a requirement for drone surveillance in public spaces and said the recommendations shouldn’t have dropped out one particularly crucial proposal: The prohibition of information collected for commercial purposes to be used for law enforcement purposes without a warrant.

-“We don’t want to create a situation where the government has to meet higher standards to use its own drones than it does to get information from a third-party, private drone, because then obviously, there’s an incentive to go to the third party to get the data rather than going through the process of getting a warrant or getting a court order, or whatever the requirement in that state is to use a drone,” Bohm told Truthout.
+“We don’t want to create a situation where the government has to meet higher standards to use its own drones than it does to get information from a third party, private drone, because then obviously, there’s an incentive to go to the third party to get the data rather than going through the process of getting a warrant or getting a court order, or whatever the requirement in that state is to use a drone,” Bohm told Truthout.

 Many of the bills being introduced in state legislatures require a warrant before law enforcement officers can use a drone, but requirements regarding data sharing between commercial drone companies and law enforcement agencies as well as the issues of law enforcement’s retention of data are less common.
 Some states are proposing banning law enforcement officers from drones altogether, which could further incentivize information sharing in those states.

 “I’m just not sure everyone who was advocating for these bills or voting for these bills sort of thought through all of the issues,” Bohm said.
-“I think in some ways, the data retention part or the getting data from third parties … was just not as well-thought-out.”
+“I think in some ways, the data retention part or the getting data from third parties … was just not as well thought out.”

-Charles Huettner, who is executive director of the ASA, told Truthout that the group left that proposal off its recommendations because it felt that “it would be impractical to limit federal and police and others from contracting out.”
+Charles Huettner, who is executive director of the Association, told Truthout that the group left that proposal off its recommendations because it felt that “it would be impractical to limit federal and police and others from contracting out.”

 “A lot of the data analysis for police and federal officials and whatever are done by private companies, so if there was no ability to share, they couldn’t contract out and they couldn’t actually do their job,” he said.

-She also agreed that, like with the Drug Enforcement Agency-NSA scandal, officers might be able to use information collected from civilian drones and obtained by the NSA against a defendant while re-creating their trail of evidence, in future scenarios, undermining due process concerns about exculpatory evidence.
+She also agreed that, like with the Drug Enforcement Agency-NSA scandal, officers might be able to use information collected from civilian drones and obtained by the NSA against a defendant while recreating their trail of evidence, in future scenarios, undermining due process concerns about exculpatory evidence.